 The rate of Corps authorizations exceeds the rate of the agency's annual appropriations.
 Consequently, only a subset of authorized activities are included in the President's budget request and funded by enacted appropriations.
 This results in competition for funds among authorized activities during the appropriations process.
-To concentrate limited resources and to move ongoing projects toward completion, budget requests by the George W. Bush and Obama Administrations have focused funding on projects near completion, and limited new studies and projects.
+To concentrate limited resources and to move ongoing projects toward completion, budget requests by the George W. Bush and Obama Administrations have focused funding on projects near completion, and have limited new studies and projects.
 Both Administrations also have focused funds on projects within the Corps' primary missions of flood and storm damage reduction, navigation, and aquatic ecosystem restoration.
 While this report addresses Corps appropriations in general, the following CRS reports provide more detailed information and analysis of recent Corps funding issues:

-- CRS Report R41961, Army Corps Fiscal Challenges: Frequently Asked Questions, by Nicole T. Carter and Charles V. Stern; - CRS Report R43069, Energy and Water Development: FY2014 Appropriations, Preliminary Tables, coordinated by Carl E. Behrens; CRS Report R42498, Energy and Water Development: FY2013 Appropriations, coordinated by Carl E. Behrens; and CRS Report R41908, Energy and Water Development: FY2012 Appropriations, coordinated by Carl E. Behrens; and - CRS Report R42841, Army Corps Supplemental Appropriations: Recent History, Trends, and Policy Issues, by Charles V. Stern and Nicole T. Carter.
+- CRS Report R41961, Army Corps Fiscal Challenges: Frequently Asked Ouestions, by Nicole T. Carter and Charles V. Stern; - CRS Report R43069, Energy and Water Development: FY2014 Appropriations, Preliminary Tables, coordinated by Carl E. Behrens; - CRS Report R42498, Energy and Water Development: FY2013 Appropriations, coordinated by Carl E. Behrens; and - CRS Report R42841, Army Corps Supplemental Appropriations: Recent History, Trends, and Policy Issues, by Charles V. Stern and Nicole T. Carter.